miwillhite/email-service/README.md

 * Testing could be a bit more fleshed out, esp. around higher level tests and specs for the providers
 * Logging and error handling could be more robust (e.g. validate the providers)
+* Versioning: I personally (at the time of this writing) prefer header-based versioning, but it's not an hill I'm willing to die on